Pan-genome: Eukaryote pangenome

+Pangenomes have shown promise as a tool in plant breeding by accounting for structural variants and SNPs in non-reference genomes, which helps to solve the problem of missing heritability that persists in genome wide association studies.
 An emerging plant-based concept is that of pan-NLRome, which is the repertoire of nucleotide-binding leucine-rich repeat (NLR) proteins, intracellular immune receptors that recognize pathogen proteins and confer disease resistance.

 Virus pangenome

 Virus does not necessarily have genes extensively shared by clades such as is the case of 16S in bacteria, and therefore the core genome of the full Virus Domain is empty.
 Nevertheless, several studies have calculated the pangenome of some viral lineages.
 The core genome from six species of pandoraviruses comprises 352 gene families only 4.7% of the pangenome, resulting in an open pangenome.

 Data structures

 The number of sequenced genomes is continuously growing "simply scaling up established bioinformatics pipelines will not be sufficient for leveraging the full potential of such rich genomic data sets".
-Pangenome graphs are emerging data structures designed to represent pangenomes and to efficiently map reads to them.
+Pan-genome graph constructions are emerging data structure technique designed to represent pangenomes and to efficiently map reads to them.
 They have been reviewed by Eizenga et al.